jackyhuynh/MyDevKB/handbook/SoftwareProcess.md

 ### 2. Waterfall Model Problems:

-Mostly use for complex and large system (system is developed at several side: Plan everyting in the next 2 years
+Mostly use for complex and large system (system is developed at several side: Plan everything in the next 2 years

 ---